josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-step-by-step-Big-data-and-visualization.md

 ### Task 1: Deploy web app from GitHub

-1. Navigate to <https://github.com/Microsoft/MCW-Big-Data-and-Visualization/blob/may-2018-update/Hands-on-Lab/lab-files/AdventureWorksTravel/README.md> in your browser of choice, but where you are already authenticated to the Azure portal.
+1. Navigate to <https://github.com/Microsoft/MCW-Big-Data-and-Visualization/blob/may-2018-update/Hands-on-Lab/lab-files/AdventureWorksTravel/README.md> in your browser of choice, but where you are already authenticated to the Azure portal

-2. Read through the README information on the GitHub page.
+1. Read through the README information on the GitHub page

-3. Click the **Deploy to Azure** button.
+1. Select **Deploy to Azure**

     ![Screenshot of the Deploy to Azure button.](media/deploy-to-azure-button.png 'Deploy to Azure button')

-4. On the following page, ensure the fields are populated correctly.
+1. On the following page, ensure the fields are populated correctly

     a.
-Ensure the correct Directory and Subscription are selected.
+Ensure the correct Directory and Subscription are selected

     b.
-Select the Resource Group that you have been using throughout this lab.
+Select the Resource Group that you have been using throughout this lab

     c.
-Either keep the default Site name, or provide one that is globally unique, and then choose a Site Location.
+Either keep the default Site name, or provide one that is globally unique, and then choose a Site Location

     d.
-Finally, enter the ML API and Weather API information.
+Finally, enter the ML API and Weather API information

     Note: Recall that you recorded the ML API information in the Machine Learning model deployment exercise.